 The period of time where Rocko moves from Australia to America isn't always consistent; most of the time, he apparently moved right after graduating high school, however, there's been times where he's had flashbacks that would suggest otherwise, such as going to the same high school as Heffer and Filburt, and even knowing Filburt since they were toddlers.

-Similarly, continuity is broken in "Put to Pasture", in which Filburt recalls the first time he met Heffer was when he gave out free samples in a grocery store, however, Rocko recalls meeting him for the first time in high school, with Filburt, who apparently never met Heffer before, but had heard of him.
+Similarly, continuity is broken in "Put out to Pasture", in which Filburt recalls the first time he met Heffer was when he gave out free samples in a grocery store, however, Rocko recalls meeting him for the first time in high school, with Filburt, who apparently never met Heffer before, but had heard of him.

-While this can most likely be explained by Early-Installment Weirdness, Mr. Dupette was originally the president of a major comic book store, while Ed was the C.E.O. of Conglom-O, however, afterwards, it's Dupette whose the C.E.O. of Conglom-O, and Ed is just an executive (and Ed's position seems to vary from episode to episode).
+While this can most likely be explained by Early Installment Weirdness, Mr. Dupette was originally the president of a major comic book store, while Ed was the C.E.O. of Conglom-O, however, afterwards, it's Dupette whose the C.E.O. of Conglom-O, and Ed is just an executive (and Ed's position seems to vary from episode to episode).

-Although "From Here to Maternity" was produced and originally aired towards the beginning of the fourth season, Nickelodeon reordered the episodes for s, making "From Here to Maternity" part of the final episode, which means when watching the show in reruns, Filburt and Dr. Hutchinson's children have already been born before their actual birth.
+Although "From Here to Maternity" was produced and originally aired towards the beginning of the fourth season, Nickelodeon reordered the episodes for reruns, making "From Here to Maternity" part of the final episode, which means when watching the show in reruns, Filburt and Dr. Hutchinson's children have already been born before their actual birth.